Mattering

 MATTERING

-Cradled in the rock dwellings of Cappadocia I begin to see how shallow the modern gaze is cast.
+Cradled in these rock dwellings, I begin to see how shallow the modern gaze is cast.
 We live in an age which seems eager to forget where we come from.
 In our rush to claim the future, we discount the debt we owe to those who came before us.
 We think we are the smartest people to have ever walked the earth, because we have given birth to AI, because we can communicate across continents at the touch of a button, because we have breached the atmosphere and travelled into outer space.
 We forget the seismic leaps, the ingenuity, forbearance, and creativity of our ancestors.
 Everything we conceive, create and communicate now stands on their shoulders.
 We owe these early peoples everything.

-Looking back from an age in which we expect instant gratification, where we struggle to stay with the frustrations and uncertainty of our own incarnation (our slow, uneven progression through time as embodied beings), we would do well to learn the lesson of geological time.
-Tielhard de Chardin gets to the heart of the matter when he writes:
+Looking back from an age in which we expect instant gratification, where we struggle to bear the frustrations and uncertainties of our incarnation (our slow, uneven progression through time as embodied beings), we would do well to learn from our rock dwelling ancestors.
+Rock bears an imprint of their innermost thoughts in sculpted form and mineral pigmentation, imprints which bear witness to the wide arc of our human story.

 Above all, trust in the slow work of God.